Skip to content

 Here’s how to make inclusion actionable:

-• Track stay interviews and compare with inclusion sentiment
+• Track stay interviews and compare with inclusion sentiment scores.
+Patterns across both sources give you earlier warning than exit data alone.

-Want to go further?
 Ennova also supports exit pattern analysis to uncover whether lack of inclusion is quietly driving turnover.

 Learn more about our DE&I Expertise and Employee Engagement Survey.